ArgonDesign/alogic/doc/statements.md

   if (condition) <then-statement> else <else-statement>
 ```

-The else clause is optional, and omitting the else clause results in an implicit
+The condition must be a 1-bit wide value.
+The else clause is optional, and
-fence, as follows (<a href="http://afiddle.argondesign.com/?example=statements_if.alogic">fiddle here</a>):
+omitting the else clause results in an implicit fence, as follows (<a href="http://afiddle.argondesign.com/?example=statements_if.alogic">fiddle here</a>):

 ```
   if (cond) {